YazoSh/exercises/README.md

 # things
 random repo for random things

-Mostly exercises from the the c programming language 2nd edition book
+Mostly exercises from the the C programming language 2nd edition book